freqtrade/freqtrade/docs/strategy-callbacks.md

 !!!
 Note
     Backtesting fills orders if their price falls within the candle's low/high range.
-    The below callbacks will be called for orders that don't fill automatically (which use custom pricing).
+    The below callbacks will be called once per (detail) candle for orders that don't fill immediately (which use custom pricing).

 ### Custom order timeout example